hcsalmon1/TypeGo/README.md

 **What is TypeGo?**

-A: TypeGo is a transpiler that converts .tgo files into .go files.
+TypeGo is a transpiler that converts .tgo files into .go files.

 Features: